 Independent Lens

-The “Girls” have been friends for years.
-Now, having weight-loss surgery will upset all they knew about health, happiness, friendship, and love.
+The “Girls” have been friends — and morbidly obese — for years.
+But now, having weight-loss surgery is about to upset everything they thought they knew about health, happiness, friendship, and love.

 Alexandra’s first award-winning film, Where Do You Stand? stories from an American mill, documented the 25-year effort of North Carolina textile workers to organize a union in the face of modernization and globalization.
 By day, she is the executive director of the Sidney Hillman Foundation, home of the annual Hillman Prizes and monthly Sidney Awards,… Show more